Before You Apply

 The Office of Undergraduate Admissions manages online applications to the university and provides the most comprehensive information on the application process.
 All Honors College applications are submitted through the admissions office.
 This office also provides the latest information on application deadlines and manages general University Scholarships.

-- Fully completed general USC admissions application, preferably by the October 15, 2017 Early Answer Deadline.
+- Submitted general UofSC admissions application, preferably by the October 15, early action deadline.

-- Fully completed Honors College/Top Scholars application (available as a supplement after you submit your general admissions application).
-The Honors/Top Scholars application asks for two additional essays of 500-1,000 words each.
+- Submitted Honors College/Top Scholars application (available as a supplement after you submit your general admissions application).
+This application requires completion of two essay prompts and one short-answer question.
+The Honors College/Top Scholar application will be available on September 1.

 - Resume (optional, but highly recommended)

-4. The first round of Honors College admissions notifications will be mailed in late December.
-If you do not receive a decision at that time, you will receive one in mid-February.
-All students will receive a final Honors College admissions decision by mid-February.
+4. Honors College admissions notifications will be issued by mid-February.
 Official notifications are sent via email, using the address from your admissions application.

 5. If you are named a Top Scholar Candidate, you will be invited to participate in a mandatory interview weekend.
 Please make sure to note the dates below on your calendar.
 Notifications for these awards will be mailed in late January.

-6. Merit scholarships awarded through the Admissions Office will be released by early March of 2018.
+6. Merit scholarships awarded through the Admissions Office will be released by mid-March.
 Scholarship decisions cannot be relayed via telephone.

 We want to hear from you if you have questions or concerns.
 Email us at email@example.com or call 803-777-7700.